Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Overview of the GRAND prototype arrays

 \section{Overview of the GRAND prototype arrays}

-The site and array layout for each GRAND prototype were decided to fulfill their specific goals: testbenching for GRAND@Nançay, demonstrating the autonomous radio-detection of air showers for GP300, and observing coincident detection of air showers with the Pierre Auger detectors in G@A. The radio background varies between sites, with the background at GRAND@Nançay being the loudest, and the background at GP300 being appreciably smaller than at G@A, predominantly due to GP300 being farther from human activity.
+The site and array layout for each GRAND prototype were decided to fulfill their specific goals: testbenching for GRAND@Nançay, demonstrating the autonomous radio-detection of air showers for GP300, and observing coincident detection of air showers with the Pierre Auger detectors in G@A. The radio-frequency electromagnetic environment varies between sites, with the anthropogenic background at GRAND@Nançay being the loudest.
+For GP300, the background is appreciably smaller than at G@A, predominantly due to GP300 being farther from human activity.

-\textbf{\textit{GRAND@Nançay.---}}GRAND@Nançay is a small array of four GRAND detection units (DUs, Section~\ref{sec:setUp}) located at the Nançay Radio Observatory, in France.
+\textbf{\textit{GRAND@Nançay}} is a small array of four GRAND Detection Units (DUs) located at the Nançay Radio Observatory, in France.
 It was conceived as a field site accessible to European laboratories, facilitating testbenching of equipment and new ideas in design, trigger, and data acquisition.
-The design of GRAND@Nançay resembles that of the other two prototype arrays, though with notable differences, such as having antennas of lower height and communications via optical fiber instead of wireless.
-Due to its small size, it serves primarily as a testbed.
+The design of GRAND@Nançay resembles that of the other two prototype arrays, though with differences, such as having antennas of lower height and communications via optical fiber instead of wireless.
+Its small size is sufficient for its purpose as a testbed.
 In the remainder of the paper, we focus on GRANDProto300 and GRAND@Auger.

-\textbf{\textit{GRANDProto300.---}}GP300 is the pathfinder array for GRAND in the Northern Hemisphere.
-In its final stage, it will be a 300-antenna array; presently, it exists in partial configurations.
+\textbf{\textit{GRANDProto300}} is the GRAND pathfinder array in the Northern Hemisphere.
+In its final stage, it will be a 300-antenna array; currently, it exists in partial configurations.

 The 300-antenna stage of GP300 will span an area of about 200~km$^2$ in the Gobi Desert near Xiaodushan, in northern Dunhuang, China, making it the largest of the three prototypes.
 The site is a largely radio-quiet region in the 50--200~MHz radio-frequency band, which GRAND adopts as its working frequency band.
 The precise location was chosen after a survey of regions that contain a relatively flat area capable of hosting the final 300-antenna stage of GP300, and that was located near a mountain range that acts as an additional neutrino interaction target, as per the GRAND science case~\cite{GRAND:2018iaj}.